 District Directors/Supervisors Section Meeting

-Directors and supervisors: choose a room—set by student enrollment district size—and meet with your peers to talk through pressing issues that are on your mind.
-Via polling, the group will decide which hot topics would benefit most from open discussion and varied perspectives.
-Join in facilitated table discussions on the highest ranked topics.
+Directors and supervisors—choose a room set by enrollment district size and meet with your peers to talk through pressing issues that are on your mind.
+Join facilitated table discussions on the highest ranked topics.
 Potential hot topics include new regulations, meal debt, universal meals and staffing challenges or let us know what other topics are on your mind during the session’s open poll.
 Ideas and takeaways will be collected and shared with all attendees.

 Major City Directors/Supervisors Section Meeting